Behaviours ARE your culture

-The 10 behaviours of effective employees is a hiring and career management process I developed when scaling teams 100% year-on-year.
+The 10 Behaviours of Effective Employees is a hiring, people management and career management framework I developed while scaling teams at 100% year-on-year growth.

-Here are the 10 behaviours of effective employees
+Here are the 10 behaviours of effective employees.
+Read the book to explore each in depth.

 1. They are visibly passionate